 The World Bank estimates that there are more than 1.4 billion people in the world who live below the poverty line of $1.25 per day.
 It will be interesting to see what happens to children born in poverty: to follow them from womb to tomb, the entire life cycle.
 We now have several countries with detailed information in the form of living standard measurement and other surveys.
 There is a lot of country-by-country variation but the trends are unmistakable.

 We took advantage of the recent ABCDE conference in Stockholm during May 31-June 2, 2010 to hold side discussions with 15 high-profile academics and researchers.
+We were expecting that they would tell us that economic development thinking should be revisited in the light of the crisis, but surprisingly, the responses were that likely no.

 The current recovery in advanced economies is now exhibiting several signs of fragility.
 Their medium term growth prospects also look difficult.
 In this environment two questions arise: Will developing economies experience a renewed downward “recoupling” as a result of a low-growth scenario in advanced economies?